garywill/linux-router/README.md

 - Transparent proxy (redsocks)
 - Transparent DNS proxy (hijack port 53 packets)
 - Detect NetworkManager and make sure it won't interfere (handle interface (un)managed status)
+- Detect firewalld and make sure it won't interfere our (by using `trusted` zone)
 - You can run many instances, to create many different networks.
 Has instances managing feature.

 **For many other features, see below [CLI usage](#cli-usage-and-other-features)**